 The question “why do we have nightmares” is more common than can you imagine.
 At some point in our lives, we’ve all experienced this unpleasant phenomenon.
-However, while nightmares for some of you appear only from time to time, there are individuals who suffer from this experience every night.
+However, while some of you are having nightmares only from time to time, others suffer from this experience every night.

 In this guide, I’ll answer the question “what causes nightmares”, provide you with the symptoms, and the ways to stop bad dreams.
 Thus, if you want to find out what causes bad dreams, continue reading.

 Nightmares are also called bad dreams that can cause strong emotional feelings, such as anxiety, fear, despair or sadness.
 Psychologists often highlight that bad dreams are not the same as nightmares.

 The main difference is that nightmares tend to wake you up from sleep, however, during bad dreams individuals usually stay asleep.
 What is more, nightmares tend to be more vivid than bad dreams, and you can usually remember all the details when you wake up.